 This tool is especially useful if you are only interested in viewing the highest or lowest values, such as the most recent hire date or highest revenue figure, in a given set.
 Group Min/Max filters are compatible with standard filters, and there is no limit to the number of group filters you may define.

-To access Group Min/Max filters, navigate to the filters menu from the Report Designer and click the Group Min/Max tab in the upper right-hand corner of the menu.
+To access Group Min/Max filters, navigate to the Filters menu from the Report Designer Settings menu and click the Group Min/Max tab in the upper right-hand corner of the menu.